eusonlito/PHPCan/README.md

 * It can manages differents websites or scenes in just one installation.
 * It is multilingual and uses UTF-8.
 Not other character codification is allowed.
 * It generates clean urls.
-* It use PDO to MySQL connection.
+* It uses PDO to MySQL connection.
 * It is free, with GNU AFFERO licence, so you want make warever you want with it.

 Documentation